Collagen and myocyte interplay in cardiac volume overload: a multi-constituent growth and remodeling framework: Multi-constituent tissue mechanics

 \subsubsection{Kinematics of near-incompressibility}

-Myocardial tissue is often assumed incompressible, which means that its volume is preserved during elastic deformation.
-However, experimental measurements have shown changes in wall volume up to 10\%, indicating that myocardial tissue exhibits near-incompressibility \citep{Goktepe2011}.
-We enforce the condition of near-incompressibility through an additional split of the elastic deformation gradient tensor $\ten{F}^e$ into its volumetric $\ten{F}_\text{vol}$ and isochoric part $\Bar{\ten{F}}$:
+Due to their high water content, biological soft tissues are typically treated as nearly incompressible materials, undergoing minimal elastic volumetric changes in response to external mechanical loading.
+We enforce the condition of near-incompres\-sibility through an additional split of the elastic deformation gradient tensor into its volumetric $\ten{F}_\text{vol}$ and isochoric part $\Bar{\ten{F}}$:

 where